SKaplanOfficial/Raycast-PromptLab/index.markdown

 ### Script Placeholders

-You can include AppleScript in your commands that will be run prior to sending the prompt to Raycast AI.
-The output of the script will be included in the final prompt.
-To do this, surround your script with three curly braces, {% raw %}{{{like this}}}{% endraw %}.
-For example: 'Summarize this text: {% raw %}{{{tell application "TextEdit" to get text of document 1}}}{% endraw %}'
+You can include shell scripts and AppleScripts in your commands that will be run prior to sending the prompt to Raycast AI.
+The output of the script, limited to 2000 characters, will be included in the final prompt.

+To use a shell script, surround the script with double curly braces and prefix it with `shell:`, `{% raw %}{{shell:like this}}{% endraw %}`.
+For example, 'Summarize my current CPU usage: {% raw %}{{shell:top -ocpu -l 1}}{% endraw %}'

+To use an AppleScript script, surround the script with double curly braces and prefix it with `as:` or `as:`, `{% raw %}{{as:like this}}{% endraw %}`.
+For example: 'Summarize this text: {% raw %}{{as:tell application "TextEdit" to get text of document 1}}{% endraw %}'.

 #### URL Placeholders